gem/oq-engine/doc/manual/oq-manual.rst

 -  Seismicity temporal occurrence follows a Poissonian model.

-The above sets of sources may be referred to as “parametric” sources, that is to say that the generation of the earthquakeruptureforecast is done by the OpenQuake engine based on the parameters of the sources set by the user.
+The above sets of sources may be referred to as “parametric” sources, that is to say that the generation of the *Earthquake Rupture Forecast* is done by the OpenQuake engine based on the parameters of the sources set by the user.
 In some cases, particularly if the user wishes for the temporal occurrence model to be non-Poissonian (such as the lognormal or Brownian Passage Time models) a different type of behaviour is needed.
-For this OpenQuake-engine supports a nonparametricsource in which the earthquakeruptureforecast is provided explicitly by the user as a set of ruptures and their corresponding probabilities of occurrence.
+For this OpenQuake-engine supports a *Non-Parametric Source* in which the *Earthquake Rupture Forecast* is provided explicitly by the user as a set of ruptures and their corresponding probabilities of occurrence.

 Source typologies for modelling distributed seismicity